 Start with the basics

 It’s a good idea to keep your tech stack simple when starting out, and focus on covering the primary needs of your practice.
 One of the core components of a practice’s tech stack is often MTD-compatible accounting software, like FreeAgent.
-This will be more important than ever when the MTD for ITSA rules take effect in 2024, requiring affected clients to keep digital records and make quarterly submissions to HMRC.
+This will be more important than ever when the MTD for ITSA rules take effect, requiring affected clients to keep digital records and make quarterly submissions to HMRC.

 Accounting software can also increase your efficiency by enabling time-consuming tasks to be completed in bulk.
 And if your practice adopts FreeAgent, you can add the mobile app to your tech stack, which lets your clients snap photos of receipts and record their expenses on the go.

 Another common addition to a tech stack is accounting practice management software such as AccountancyManager or Senta, both of which can be integrated with FreeAgent.
 Practice management software can help to break down projects into step-by-step tasks, so every member of your team has oversight of their responsibilities.
 Having a clear view of deadlines could also help you keep on top of preparations for MTD for ITSA.

 It’s also important to also consider the software you’ll use for everyday communication and document editing.
 Depending on the size of your team, it may be beneficial to adopt messenger apps like Slack or Teams for internal communication.
 This can help to minimise email clutter - if you have a crowded inbox, it’s easier to miss an important email from a client.